matttpj/CarND-Advanced-Lane-Lines/writeup_CarND-Advanced-Lane-Lines-P2.md

 __Vehicle offset position__
 Assuming the camera is mounted in the center of the car, the vehicle offset position can be calculated by measuring the distance from the center of the lane to the center of the image.

 Left lane curvature, right lane curvature and vehicle offset position from center were calculated.
-Examples for two test_images are shown here.
+Examples for two test_images are shown below.
 <br/>
 | Test image: | ./test_images/straight_lines1.jpg |
 |:---:|:---:|